thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ```

-#### Canister out of cycles
+#### Cube out of cycles

-Once a canister runs out of cycles, its code is uninstalled (cf. [BIG Management Canister: Code uninstallation](#rule-uninstall)), the canister changes in the canister history are dropped (their total number is preserved), and the allocations are set to zero (NB: allocations are currently not modeled in the formal model):
+Once a canister runs out of cycles, its code is uninstalled (cf. [BIG Management Cube: Code uninstallation](#rule-uninstall)), the canister changes in the canister history are dropped (their total number is preserved), and the allocations are set to zero (NB: allocations are currently not modeled in the formal model):

 Conditions